 This is an AI translated post.

-Japan's Housing Loan Interest Rates Rise for the First Time in 13 Years!
-What Should Individuals Prepare for?
+Japan's Housing Loan Interest Rates Rise After 13 Years: What Should Individuals Prepare For?

 - Writing language: Korean